Last updated on May 17th, 2023

 Sometimes in life, things just aren't meant to be.
 Unfortunately, this also applies to selling on the Amazon marketplace.
 For several reasons, you want to close your Amazon seller account.
 Maybe you're not making enough sales or finding the competition too intense?

 Closing your seller account can be daunting, but it's not as difficult as you think.
-In this post, we'll take you step-by-step through the process.
-We'll also go over what happens when you close your seller account and what you need to remember before making this decision.
-So if you're ready to close this chapter of your e-commerce journey and end your era of being an Amazon seller, read on!
+In this post, let's go over why you should close your seller account, what you need to remember before making this decision, the step by step process, and what happens after you close it.

 Throughout your stay on the Amazon marketplace, you'll encounter a lot of ups and downs in your Amazon business.
 You can have great sales in one month, only to see a drastic drop the next.
 Or, you can suddenly find yourself overwhelmed with customer complaints and other problems in the business.

-Even if you're having trouble selling on Amazon, leaving your seller account unattended is still not the best practice.
+Even if you're having trouble selling on Amazon, leaving your seller account unattended is still NOT the best practice.
 Here's why an Amazon closed seller account is better than an open but unattended account: